CiscoDevNet/thousandeyes-kubernetes-operator/README.md

     ```
     $ kubectl delete -f config/samples/devnet_v1alpha1_webtransactiontest.yaml
     ```
-## 2. Run the tests with the Kubernetes Ingress Resource
+## 2. Run the tests with the kubernetes internal resource

+In this scenario, all the settings of the tests could be specified in the following **annotations** in kubernetes internal resource.

+Once the resource with the annotations is created, the test will be created as well.

+- thousandeyes.devnet.cisco.com/test-type: specify the test type. (**required**)
+- thousandeyes.devnet.cisco.com/test-url: specify the target url with its default settings. (**required if not specify thousandeyes.devnet.cisco.com/test-spec**)
+- thousandeyes.devnet.cisco.com/test-script: specfy the test script for web transaction test. (**required for web transaction test**)
+- thousandeyes.devnet.cisco.com/test-spec: specify the settings of this test. (**required if not specify thousandeyes.devnet.cisco.com/test-url**)

+At this point, we support two resources: **Ingress** and **Service**.

-There are multiple Ingress controllers, here we take the Nginx Ingress Controller as an example.
+Here we take Ingress as an example, it is also applied to Service.

 ### Install Ingress Controller Locally

+There are multiple Ingress controllers, we will use the Nginx Ingress Controller as an instance.

 1. Install the Nginx Ingress Controller
    ```
    $ kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/cloud/deploy.yaml